yalmip/yalmip.github.io/_posts/examples/2016-09-17-polytopicgeometry.md

 plot(polytope(A*x <= b));
 ````

 Note that the algorithm to plot the sets are completely different in YALMIP and [MPT].
-[MPT] exploits the fact that the sets are polytopes (as that is the only set [MPT] can handle) and computes all vertices using a vertex enumeration algorithm.
+[MPT] explicitly works with the polytopic structure and computes all vertices using a vertex enumeration algorithm.
 YALMIP on the other hand makes no assumption about the sets.
 To be able to handle arbitrary sets, it employs a ray-shooting strategy to generate points on the boundary of the feasible set, and then plot this (inner) approximation.

 ### Minkowski difference